pmaureenarrognate/pmaureenarrognate/README.md

 - 👋 Hi, I’m @pmaureenarrognate
 - 👀 I’m interested in Networking and Python
 - 🌱 I’m currently learning ...
-Rust
+Rust/Python...
+I am getting my CCNA soon :D
 - 📫 How to reach me ...
-[YOU WONT]

 <!---
 pmaureenarrognate/pmaureenarrognate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.